What are the Most Common Summer Diseases in Dogs?

 The cost to treat an affected dog, however, can be significant.
 Nelson says she has seen it run into the $7,000 to $8,000 range.
 And it’s not the kind of illness where you can wait and consider your options.
 “When these dogs hit the doors of your hospital, everything must shift into overdrive.
 A diagnosis needs to be made quickly and efficiently, the severity of the disease needs to be assessed immediately, and treatment needs to be initiated as soon as possible,” she says.
 “Delaying therapy is in general considered hastening death.”

 Nelson says most veterinarians advise not getting a new puppy for six months for those who do lose a dog to parvovirus.
 By then, it’s assumed the virus will be cleared from the environment if proper cleaning and disinfecting procedures have been employed.

 The most important message that both she and Joyce stress is that this is an easily preventable illness.
 Vaccination protocols have been extremely successful in controlling the spread of parvovirus.
 If your dog is not up to date on the vaccine, you should aim to correct that immediately.

 Your dog has a good chance of surviving parvo providing treatment by your veterinarian is sought early.

 Is Parvovirus Contagious to Humans?

 There are many forms of parvovirus.
-Generally canine parvo is limited to canines, and human parvo is limited to humans.
-So although humans do not develop canine parvo, they do play a major role in its transmission by handling infected dogs and objects, before touching unaffected dogs.
+Generally, canine parvo is limited to canines, and human parvo is limited to humans.
+So although humans do not develop canine parvo, they play a significant role in its transmission by handling infected dogs and objects before touching unaffected dogs.